bytewax/bytewax/docs/guide/getting-started/execution.md

 ### Running with waxctl

 waxctl can be used to run dataflows locally as well as remotely.
+You will still need a functioning Python installation and Bytewax installed in the environment.
 You can see the available options with the command:

 ```console